Building a Custom State Object

 ...

-The only reason it even has this basic implementation is because the system implementation of thing(x) needs to return all “things in the world” if it is called with an unbound x.
+The only reason it even has this basic implementation is because the system implementation of in_scope needs it to determine which objects are “proximate” to the user.
 So, outside of that, we are free to implement our system state in any way we like as long as it remains immutable.
 Any methods we implement that make changes must follow the pattern used by set_x() and add_to_e() and return a copy with the change instead of modifying the object directly.
 This is key for making the solver backtracking algorithm work.

 Identity

 Because the system is built around immutable state, we will sometimes end up with two State objects and need to be able to find the same object contained in either one.
-We need a way to compare objects across state object.
-The easiest way to do this is to give all the objects in the system a globally unique id that can be easily compared.
+We need a way to compare objects across state objects.
+The easiest way is to give all the objects in the system a globally unique id that can be easily compared.
 We’ll create a base class, UniqueObject that does this and derive everything from it:

 class UniqueObject(object):